9-5-pursuit/project-student-dashboard/README.md

 Built a student dashboard that makes use of some randomized data.
 The dashboard shows easy to understand data, formatted in a way that is easy for a user to use.

-This project includes some existing code which will helped complete the features.
+This project includes some existing code which helped complete the features.

 - [`src/data/data.json`](./src/data/data.json): This contains data for over 200 students.
 Each student has multiple properties associated with them.
 Some important ones include:
   - `id`: A unique ID associated with each student.